 Now that you have a better understanding of online education, you should be ready to choose the best online college for your needs.
 You should also have a stronger sense of the steps you must take in order to be ready for the challenges ahead.

 We invite you to apply this knowledge as you begin the process of choosing an online college, online course of study, and online degree program.
 We also offer a few useful points of entry.
-The first place to look is our ranking at the start of this article: The 100 Best Online Colleges for 2017.
+The first place to look is our ranking at the start of this article: The 50 Best Online Colleges & Universities 2019.
 In addition, see our analysis of The 25 Best Online Degrees in today’s job market as well as our breakdown of The Best Online College in Each of America’s Fifty States.

 We wish you the best of luck in your search for the right online college!